FIameCaster/prism-react-editor/README.md

 - `searchWidget: SearchWidget`: Allows you to open or close the search widget.
 - `history: EditHistory`: Allows you to clear the history or navigate it.
 - `folding: ReadOnlyCodeFolding`: Allows access to the full unfolded code and to toggle folded ranges.

+## Utilities

+The `prism-react-editor/utils` entry point exports various utilities for inserting text, changing the selection, finding token elements and more.

 ## Prism